What is a ketogenic diet?

 When it comes to obesity, many of the interventions such as bariatric surgery or those focused on reducing dietary fat have been shown to fail in the long term.
 However, there have been a number of studies that have shown the ketogenic diet to be successful particularly in the overweight, diabetic population.

 How does a ketogenic diet work?

 The diet is classified as eating 30g or less of carbohydrates per day.
 Consuming low levels of carbohydrates inspires the body to gather its energy from burning fat resulting in the circulation of ketones.

-Ketones are a type of acid in the body which become elevated after periods of starvation including after a night’s sleep or when the body has an insufficient supply of insulin.
+Ketones are a type of acid in the body that become elevated after periods of starvation including after a night’s sleep or when the body has an insufficient supply of insulin.
 It is normal for us to have ketones circulating in our body as they are produced when fat is burned.
 Thus, ketones are intentionally elevated when a ketogenic diet is consumed.

 The Rising Popularity of The Ketogenic Diet

 The ketogenic diet is no different.
 Yes, it has its health purposes for conditions, but the diet goes beyond that too.
-In fact, earlier this year it was thought to become the next go to weight loss diet.
+In fact, earlier this year it was thought to become the next go-to weight loss diet.

 What Are the Benefits of The Ketogenic Diet?

 The ketogenic diet is not only ideal for weight loss but has been shown to have major health benefits for many medical conditions.
 There are some conditions that have a sound evidence base such as epilepsy, diabetes, and obesity whereas the ketogenic diet for cancer and neurological disease is an emerging area of study.